Tarmil/FSharp.SystemTextJson/docs/Customizing.md

 * The value `None` or `ValueNone` is represented as `null`.
 * The value `Some x` or `ValueSome x` is represented the same as `x`, without wrapping it in the union representation for `Some`.

-Combined with the option `IgnoreNullValues` on `JsonSerializerOptions`, this can be used to represent optional fields: `Some` is a value that is present in the JSON object, and `None` is a value that is absent from the JSON object.
+Combined with the option `DefaultIgnoreCondition = JsonIgnoreCondition.WhenWritingNull` on `JsonSerializerOptions`, this can be used to represent optional fields: `Some` is a value that is present in the JSON object, and `None` is a value that is absent from the JSON object.
 Note that the same effect can also be achieved more explicitly and more safely using [the `Skippable` type](#skippable).

 #### `UnwrapSingleCaseUnions`